CookiePLMonster/CookiePLMonster.github.io/_posts/2020-05-15-silentpatch-wonderful-101.md

 ***

-For those interested, the full source code of the mod has been published on GitHub, so it can be freely used as a point of reference: \\
+For those interested, the full source code of the mod has been published on GitHub, so it can be freely used as a reference:
-<a href="https://github.com/CookiePLMonster/SilentPatchW101" class="button github" role="button" target="_blank">{{ site.theme_settings.github_icon }} See source on GitHub</a>
+<a href="https://github.com/CookiePLMonster/SilentPatchW101" class="button github" target="_blank">{{ site.theme_settings.github_icon }} See source on GitHub</a>